maximegris/angular-electron/README.md

 **Your application is optimised.
 Only /dist folder and node dependencies are included in the executable.**

+## You want to use a specific lib (like rxjs) in electron main thread ?

+You can to this!
+Just by importing your library in npm dependencies (not devDependencies) with `npm install --save`.
+It will be loaded by electron during build phase and added to the final package.
+Then use your librairy by importing it in `main.ts` file.
+Easy no ?

 ## Browser mode

 Maybe you want to execute the application in the browser with hot reload ?
 You can do it with `npm run ng:serve:web`.